FlitIsScuffed/About-me-/README.md

 ○Reaper!Sans (What can I say?
 A god of death, sign me up)

-○Lust!Sans (I do not really like the stuff I had about the creator so I don't support such.)
+○Lust!Sans (I do not really like the stuff I had heard about the creator so I don't support such.)

 ○Discord → MLP